$6.00

 Harmonic Circles II

-is a complex oscillator based on the summation, phase modulation, ring modulation and frequency modulation of harmonically related sines.
+A complex oscillator based on the summation, phase modulation, filtered ring modulation and frequency modulation of four sine generators always tuned in harmonic relation to each other and forming a feedback ring.

 • A push on the orange-colored buttons will cycle through the available types of modulation for each oscillator: phase modulation ("PhM"), frequency modulation ("FM"), ring modulation combined with low-pass filtering ("RiM") or a simple mix with the previous oscillator ("ADD").